DoddiSkula/weather-map/README.md

 ---

-Note: This is project does *not* showcase a very efficient way of fetching and displaying data.
+Note: This project does *not* showcase a very efficient way of fetching and displaying data.
 But works well for the small scale of this project.